Gamebook Tracker

 Load (in-progress)Resumes that run as the active one

-Load (completed)Shows that run's path in the trail and highlights its nodes in the graph
+Load (completed)Shows that run's path in the trail and highlights its nodes in the graph.
+The run item gets a blue highlight to show which one is being viewed — persists across page refreshes and navigating away and back.

 Permanently deletes the run (with confirmation)